 Demystifying other common beauty terms…

-It’s not just fancy terminology that gets confusing, it's also the supposed results of our ‘lightening’, ‘brightening’ and ‘clarifying’ washes and serums.
+It’s not just fancy terminology that can greenwash us, it is also the supposed results of our ‘lightening’, ‘brightening’ and ‘clarifying’ washes and serums.
 Here’s the 101 on all those itty-bitty details.

 Brightening, Lightening & Whitening